suatatan/gelgit/README.md

 Vectorsolv is a forward-thinking technology company specializing in intelligent software solutions.
 GelGIT is part of our ongoing efforts to simplify developer workflows with smart automation tools.

+## ⚠️ Disclaimer

+When using the AI-powered commit summarization feature, be aware that analyzing repositories with a large number of commits may consume a significant number of tokens, especially if using GPT-4.
+This could lead to higher API usage costs.

+To mitigate this, consider limiting the number of commits analyzed or summarizing only the most recent commits.

+## 📝 Todo

+- 🖼️ Add a splash screen during application startup.
+- 👤 Include the author of each commit in the analysis.
+- 📈 Add commit data visualization (e.g., graphs or charts).
+- 📄 Consider implementing a repository summarizer feature.
+- 🧪 Test and optimize performance for large repositories.
+- 📦 Improve packaging options for cross-platform support.
+- 🛡️ Enhance error handling and logging mechanisms.
+- 🌐 Add localization support for multiple languages.
+- 📚 Expand documentation with detailed usage examples.
+- 🚀 Explore additional AI-powered features for repository insights.